-Our laboratory is interested in understanding the molecular mechanisms responsible for the generation and maintenance of intra-cellular membrane-bounded compartments.
-In all eukaryotic cells intracellular membrane trafficking is critical for a range of important cellular functions including protein secretion, post-translational modifications, cell signalling, cell polarization, and cell maintenance.
-Defects in membrane trafficking can underline, or even exacerbate, a number of human diseases including cancer, diabetes mellitus, Alzheimer’s, cystic fibrosis, Hermansky-Pudlak syndrome and Congenital Disorders of Glycosylation.
+Our laboratory is interested in understanding the molecular mechanisms responsible for the generation and maintenance of intracellular membrane-bound compartments in the secretory/endocytic pathways of human cells.
+In all eukaryotic cells, intracellular membrane trafficking is critical for a range of essential cellular functions including protein secretion, post-translational modifications, cell signaling, cell polarization, and cell maintenance.
+Defects in membrane trafficking can underlie, or exacerbate, a number of human diseases including cancer, diabetes mellitus, Alzheimer’s, cystic fibrosis, Hermansky-Pudlak syndrome and Congenital Disorders of Glycosylation.

-Our research directed towards the understanding of the basic mechanisms of intracellular vesicular trafficking using both yeast and mammalian tissue culture cell model systems.
-Our lab played a principal role in the discovery of a novel vesicle tethering factors, published more than 50 original papers in high-profile journals, including Journal of Cell Biology, PNAS, Journal of Neuroscience, Molecular Biology of Cell and recent publication in Nature Communications.
-My current research has been continuously supported by grants from both NSF and NIH.
+Our research is directed towards the understanding of the fundamental mechanisms of intracellular membrane trafficking in health and disease conditions using both mammalian cell and yeast model systems.
+Our lab has played a principal role in the discovery of novel vesicle tethering factors, and published more than 60 original papers in high-profile journals, including Journal of Cell Biology, PNAS, Journal of Neuroscience, Molecular Biology of Cell, Scientific Reports, Nature Communications and Nature Optics.
+Our research has been continuously supported by grants from both NSF and NIH.

-We have pioneered the functional analysis of the Conserved Oligomeric Golgi (COG), an evolutionarily conserved complex of eight gene products, each of which is critical for the membrane trafficking and protein modifications in the Golgi apparatus.
-The COG complex interacts with core fusion machinery components including SNAREs, SM proteins, Rabs, coiled-coil tethers and COPI coat to organize specific docking and fusion of transport intermediates with their acceptor membrane.
-By using state of the art biochemical, genetic and microscopy approaches, we would like to determine how the key components of intracellular membrane trafficking machinery work together to direct efficient protein trafficking in human cells.
+We have pioneered the functional analysis of the Conserved Oligomeric Golgi (COG), an evolutionarily conserved protein complex of eight gene products, each of which is critical for membrane trafficking and protein modifications in the Golgi apparatus.
+The COG complex interacts with components of the core fusion machinery, including SNAREs, SM proteins, Rabs, coiled-coil tethers and the COPI coat, to organize docking and fusion of transport vesicles with their acceptor membrane.
+By using state of the art biochemical (in vitro reconstitution), genetic (CRISPR/Cas9 gene editing) and microscopy (superresolution fluorescent, live cell and electron microscopy) approaches, we will further determine how the key components of intracellular membrane trafficking machinery work together to direct efficient protein trafficking in human cells.

 Willett R., Ungar D., Lupashin V.V.
 The Golgi puppet master – COG complex at center stage of membrane trafficking interactions.
-Histochemistry and Cell Biology 2013, Jul 10.
-Epub ahead of print
+Histochemistry and Cell Biology 2013, 140(3):271-283

 Willett R., Kudlyk T., Pokrovskaya I., Schonherr, R., Ungar D., Duden R., Lupashin V.V.
 COG complexes form spatial landmarks for distinct SNARE complexes.
 Nature Communications 2013, 4:1553